Gar: Scales

 Gar bodies are elongated, heavily armored with ganoid scales, and fronted by similarly elongated jaws filled with long, sharp teeth.
 Their tails are heterocercal, and the dorsal fins are close to the tail.

+Jaw

+Gar jaws are elongated and extend from the front of the head, with the jaw joints located anterior to the eye sockets.
+The primary bones involved in the elongation of the snout are the premaxilla and vomer of the upper jaw, and the dentary of the lower jaw, which grow throughout development and provide the foundational shape of the jaw.
+The premaxilla, dentary, and teeth are almost fully ossified before hatching—the structure of the snout is established early on and does not change significantly with further growth, which extends the snout without altering its overall form.
+Due to their ambush predator hunting style, early establishment of snout shape is necessary for young gars to feed.
+Meckel’s cartilage is present throughout development, though reduced—initially spanning the entire lower jaw, by adulthood it spans less than half the jaw and has reduced connection points at both ends.
+Gars also have diverse tooth shapes even within individuals—two particular forms are long, pointed ‘fangs’ and shorter, conical teeth.

 Swim bladder

 As their vascularised swim bladders can function as lungs, most gars surface periodically to take a gulp of air, doing so more frequently in stagnant or warm water when the concentration of oxygen in the water is low.
 Experiments on the swim bladder has shown that the temperature of the water affects which respiration method the gar will use—aerial or aquatic.
 They increase the aerial breathing rate (breathing air) as the temperature of the water is increased.
 Gars can live completely submerged in oxygenated water without access to air and remain healthy while also being able to survive in deoxygenated water if allowed access to air.
 This adaptation can be the result of environmental pressures and behavioral factors.
 As a result of this organ, they are extremely resilient and able to tolerate conditions that most other fish could not survive.